Friendly kissing poses European dilemma as virus spreads

 “Once this is past, we will understand that we cannot confront problems alone, that we need others beyond the family and close group of friends,” Nuvolati said.
 “There is the community, there are institutions.
 Maybe it will create a broader solidarity, not just restricted to friends and family.”

-Sylvie Corbet and John Leicester in Paris and Kirsten Grieshaber in Berlin contributed to this report.
+Sylvie Corbet and John Leicester in Paris, Aritz Parra in Madrid, and Kirsten Grieshaber in Berlin, contributed to this report.

 Follow AP’s coverage of the new coronavirus outbreak at https://apnews.com/VirusOutbreak